Improved bounds for Hadwiger's covering problem via thin-shell estimates: Introduction

 \end{thm}

 \begin{thm} Let $0<r<1$, $0<\eps<\sqrt{2}$, and let $K\in\mathcal{K}_{n,r,\eps}$.
 Then

 \end{thm}

-The paper is organized as follows.
-In Section \ref{sec:double-thin-shell} we prove the first part of Theorem \ref{thm:main} and of Corollary \ref{cor:psi_2} (the bounds for the Kövner-Besicovitch measure of symmetry), and in Section \ref{sec:Hadwiger} we apply these to Hadwiger's covering problem.
+The paper is organised as follows.
+In Section \ref{sec:double-thin-shell} we prove the first part of Theorem \ref{thm:main} and of Corollary \ref{cor:psi_2} (the bounds for the K\"{o}vner-Besicovitch measure of symmetry), and in Section \ref{sec:Hadwiger} we apply these to Hadwiger's covering problem.
 Section \ref{sec:Unif_conv} is devoted to the respective bounds in the case of uniformly convex bodies, i.e. the first part of Theorem \ref{thm:uniform_convex} as well as Theorem \ref{thm:Hadwiger_UnifConv}.
 Finally, in Section \ref{sec:entropy} we complete the proofs of Theorems \ref{thm:main} and \ref{thm:uniform_convex} and of Corollary \ref{cor:psi_2} by showing via our second approach how to bound the volume of the symmetric intersection of $K$ at its barycenter as well.
-A couple of concluding remarks are gathered at the end.
+A couple of concluding remarks are gathered at the end, including an application to a conjecture by Ehrhart in the geometry of numbers.